Prag8855/aab/content/guides/banking.md

 ## Bank accounts

+You need a bank account to get paid by your employer, pay your rent, pay taxes and buy things online.
+Many things are only payable by [bank transfer](/glossary/SEPA-Überweisung).
 Open a bank account as soon as you arrive in Germany.
-You need one to get paid by your employer, pay your rent, pay taxes and buy things online.
-Many things are only paid by [bank transfer](/glossary/SEPA-Überweisung).

 **[Best banks for expats ➞](/guides/first-bank-account-in-germany)**

 You don't need a German bank account.
 You can use a bank from any [EU](/glossary/European%20Union) country.
-It makes no difference.
+Only German banks give you a [[Girocard]] and a German [[IBAN]], but you don't really need them.

 ### Types of bank accounts

 The **Girokonto** or checking account is your default bank account.
 You use it to send and receive money.
 This account pays near 0% interest, so don't keep a lot of money in it.
 People usually keep around 2,000€ in their *Girokonto*.
+All banks must offer a free *Girokonto* called the *Basiskonto*.

 The **Tagesgeldkonto** or savings account is where you keep your extra money.
 This account pays up to 4% interest.

 Use a **Depot** or trading account to invest in stocks and ETFs.
 This is a popular way to invest money in Germany.

-Business owners should open a **business account** for their business.
+Open a **business account** for your business.
 It's optional, but [it's a really good idea](/guides/start-a-business-in-germany#two-bank-accounts-is-better).

 Foreign students might need a **blocking account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
 You put your money into this account, and you get a fixed amount back every month.
 This guarantees that you will have money to support yourself while you study in Germany.